 Why Do Dogs Love Cheese So Much?
 Here’s What You Should Know

-There’s a pretty good chance that no matter what you eat, your furry friend will be waiting at your feet bright-eyed and bushy-tailed.
+There’s a good chance that no matter what you eat, your furry friend will be waiting at your feet, bright-eyed and bushy-tailed.
 It’s just the nature of the beast.
-But when it comes to certain foods (cheese and peanut butter) most dogs can’t contain themselves.
-No one really asks “do dogs like cheese?”
+But when it comes to foods like cheese and peanut butter, most dogs can’t contain themselves.
+No one asks, “Do dogs like cheese?”
 Because they already know.

 The Scoop: Why Do Dogs Love Cheese So Much?

 Like their nearest relative, the gray wolf, dogs tend to have a “feast or famine” mindset.
-This means that even though they get fed regularly, they often act as though they may never get a meal again.
+Even though they eat regularly, they often act like they’ll never get a meal again.
 This behavior is even more noticeable when it comes to dogs and cheese.
-But turns out, there’s likely a reason for that.
+But there’s likely a reason for that.
 Believe it or not, cheese is naturally addictive.

 Dogs And Cheese – Is It Good For Them?